jenciso/kind-provision/README.md

 * Docker
 * Kind
 * Helm
 * Kubectl
+* Cloudflare DNS domain

 ## Getting Started

 See the [INSTALL.md](INSTALL.md) file to provision a Kubernetes cluster.

-To deploy a demo application look at [examples](examples) directory.
+You need to have a cloudflare domain and get your API token to manage your DNS domain via Cloudflare API.

+In the [examples](examples) directory you can find documments to provision different scenarios.

 Finally, to destroy read the [UNINSTALL.md](UNINSTALL.md) documment.